jasondansie/CurioKid/Readme.md

-CurioKid app, a new a way to help your child search for book at the local library.
+CurioKid app, a new a way to help your child search for a book at the local library.